-In an employment situation, your employer deducts or withhold income taxes from your paycheck.
-At the end of year, the cumulative amount of this withholding is reported on T4 by the employer.
-When you file you income tax return, you usually pay the difference only, i.e. a refund or a payment.
+In an employment situation, your employer deducts or withholds income taxes from your paycheck.
+At the end of the year, the cumulative amount of this withholding is reported on T4 by the employer.
+When you file your income tax return, you usually pay the difference only, i.e. a refund or a payment.
 However, for your freelancing business, the money received by you is the gross revenue and the taxes are not withheld.
-Hence people with self employment income usually end up owing taxes to the government at filing of their personal taxes rather than getting a refund.
+Hence people with self-employment income usually end up owing taxes to the government at the filing of their personal taxes rather than getting a refund.
 Every tax situation is different depending on the circumstances of each taxpayer.
-How much a freelancer is going to pay to CRA at the end of year depends on multiple tax situations.
+How much a freelancer is going to pay to CRA at the end of the year depends on multiple tax situations.

-You are entitled for income tax deductions for the business expenses
+You are entitled to income tax deductions for the business expenses

 Earning revenues would be impossible without incurring certain expenses.
 You are entitled to deduct all the expenses required to generate that business income.
-Keep in mind that a deduction gives the income tax reduction at a highest personal marginal rate.
-There are certain restrictions and rules related to different type of business expenses.
+Keep in mind that a deduction gives income tax reduction at the highest personal marginal rate.
+There are certain restrictions and rules related to different types of business expenses.
 If you are a freelancer, you are not an employee of your self-employment business, therefore, you cannot issue yourself a salary.
-Also, there is a requirement for maintenance of records for six years.
+Also, there is a requirement for the maintenance of records for six years.

-Statement of business or professional income may require a service of a professional accountant to determine the right amount of deductions.
+A statement of business or professional income may require the service of a professional accountant to determine the right amount of deductions.

 Freelancer needs to pay self-employment taxes too

-A certain percentage of your income is deducted and contributed to Canada Pension Plan.
-In case of an employment, your employer matches the same amount and remit to the CRA.
-In case of a self employed person, both the employee and and employer portion, needs to be paid by the self-employed person.
-In short, a freelancer or self employed person has to pay 2X of CPP.
+A certain percentage of your income is deducted and contributed to the Canada Pension Plan.
+In the case of employment, your employer matches the same amount and remit to the CRA.
+In the case of a self-employed person, both the employee and employer portion needs to be paid by the self-employed person.
+In short, a freelancer or self-employed person has to pay 2X of CPP.
 The percentage is 5.1% for 2019 (5.25% for 2020), for any income above $3500 but below $57,400 ($58,700 for 2020).
 Now, for a freelancer, they need to know that they are both the employer and employee (an awesome perk for some people) and that is why they have a CPP payable to the CRA which is 10.2%

 Self-employed persons may be entitled to Canada Workers Benefit (CWB)